neumino/neumino.github.io/movies.md

-### Hacksaw Ridge
+### Arrival
-*Released on 2016-11-04, vote average 3*
+*Released on 2016-11-10, vote average 10*

-WWII American Army Medic Desmond T. Doss, who served during the Battle of Okinawa, refuses to kill people and becomes the first Conscientious Objector in American history to win the Congressional Medal of Honor.
+Taking place after alien crafts land around the world, an expert linguist is recruited by the military to determine whether they come in peace or are a threat.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/s2-1hz1juBI?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/gwqSi_ToNPs?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>